 Herpes simplex 1 infection, herpes simplex 2 infection

 This test looks for the herpes simplex virus (HSV) DNA in your cerebrospinal fluid (CSF).
 It diagnoses herpes simplex infection in the nervous system.
-The test is especially useful to find out whether HSV is causing an infection of the brain (encephalitis) or an infection of the fluid surrounding the spinal cord and brain (meningitis).
+The test is especially useful to find out if HSV is causing an infection of the brain (encephalitis) or an infection of the fluid around the spinal cord and brain (meningitis).

-There are two types of HSV: HSV-1 and HSV-2.
-HSV-1 generally causes oral herpes, or cold sores and blisters.
+There are 2 types of HSV: HSV-1 and HSV-2.
+HSV-1 generally causes oral herpes.
+Oral herpes causes blisters called cold sores.
 HSV-2 causes genital herpes.
-Both types of herpes can cause outbreaks on any part of your body.
-Other symptoms might include headaches, fever, and general discomfort.
+This causes sores on the genitals.
+Both types of herpes can also cause sores on any part of your body.
+Other symptoms might include headaches, fever, and general discomfort such as body aches.

 HSV is the most common type of genital ulcer illness.
 First-time infections are usually more severe than later outbreaks.

 You can get HSV from having unprotected sex with an infected partner.
 If your immunity is weakened, you may be more likely to get HSV.
-Menstruation, fatigue, and illness can trigger an HSV outbreak.
+Menstruation, extreme tiredness (fatigue), and illness can trigger an HSV outbreak.

 In rare cases, HSV causes more severe infections.
 These include encephalitis and meningitis.

-HSV can be passed from a pregnant woman to her fetus.
-At least half of newborns with a herpes infection passed on in this way will die.
-Those who live often have acute illnesses that affect the brain and can also damage the eyes and nerves.
+HSV can be passed from a pregnant woman to her unborn baby.
+At least 50% of newborns with a herpes infection passed on in this way will die.
+Those who live often have illnesses that affect the brain and can also damage the eyes and nerves.

-You may have a miscarriage if your fetus gets herpes during early pregnancy.
-You should not give birth to a baby through your birth canal if it is actively infected with herpes.
-C-sections are recommended as an alternative.
+You may have a miscarriage if your unborn baby gets herpes early in your pregnancy.
+You should not give birth to a baby through your vagina if you have an active herpes infection.
+A C-section is advised in this case.

-You may be given this test if your healthcare provider suspects that you have meningitis or encephalitis caused by HSV.
+You may be given this test if your healthcare provider thinks that you have meningitis or encephalitis caused by HSV.

 Symptoms of HSV infection of the nervous system include: